-Helen has advised Personal Information redacted by USI attended Mr O'Brien on 11 October 2011 and was put on the WL - he was then cancelled from Mr O'Brien's WL on 28 Jan 2012.
+Helen has advised Personal Information attended Mr O'Brien on 11 October 2011 and was put on the WL - he was then cancelled from Mr O'Brien's WL on 28 Jan 2012.
 In the interim this patient has attended Mr Young and is back on Mr Young's Waiting List.
 He has also attended several other clinics.
-So between Personal Information redacted by USI being cancelled from Mr O'Brien's list and now, Personal Information has attended several other areas.
+So between Personal Information being cancelled from Mr O'Brien's list and now, Personal Information that the property of the property

-One of the Health Records members was doing another search and asked Mr O'Brien as Personal Information had attended him 3 years ago and he was able to confirm that he chart was at his home and he would bring it in the following day.
+One of the Health Records members was doing another search and asked Mr O'Brien as reacted by USI had attended him 3 years ago and he was able to confirm that he chart was at his home and he would bring it in the following day.